jesus2801/SHA-512-for-files-integrity/README.md

 ./check -i tests/penguin1.png tests/penguin1.copy.png
 ```

-Note that `penguin1.png` is the original image, and `penguin2.png` seems to be the same image with the exact size but actually it is not the same one. `penguin2.png` was generated with a Steganography tool [here](https://stylesuxx.github.io/steganography/).
-The secret encrypted message is the content of `message.txt`.
+Note that `penguin1.png` is the original image, and `penguin2.png` seems to be the same image with the exact size but actually they are not the same one. `penguin2.png` was generated with a Steganography tool [here](https://stylesuxx.github.io/steganography/).
+The secret message encrypted in the image is the content of `message.txt`.
 Finally `penguin1.copy.png` is a exact copy of `penguin1.png`

 **Penguin1.png:**
 ![alt text](https://github.com/jesus2801/SHA-512-for-files-integrity/blob/master/tests/penguin1.png?raw=true)